 - The "grid" entry is an array of named grids.
 It contains a comma-separated list of pre-defined NCEP grids over which to perform verification.
 An empty list indicates that no masking grids should be used.
 The standard NCEP grids are named "GNNN" where NNN indicates the three digit grid number.
 Supplying a value of "FULL" indicates that the verification should be performed over the entire grid on which the data resides.
 See: ON388 TABLE B, GRID IDENTIFICATION (PDS Octet 7), MASTER LIST OF NCEP STORAGE GRIDS, GRIB Edition 1 (FM92).
 The "grid" entry can be the gridded data file defining grid. - The "poly" entry contains a comma-separated list of files that define verification masking regions.
-These masking regions may be specified in two ways: as a lat/lon polygon or using a gridded data file such as the NetCDF output of the Gen-Vx-Mask tool. - An ASCII file containing a lat/lon polygon.
-Latitude in degrees north and longitude in degrees east.
-The first and last polygon points are connected.
-For example, "MET_BASE/poly/EAST.poly" which consists of n points: "poly_name lat1 lon1 lat2 lon2... latn lonn"
+These masking regions may be specified in two ways: in an ASCII file containing lat/lon points defining the mask polygon, or using a gridded data file such as the NetCDF output of the Gen-Vx-Mask tool.
+Some details for each of these options are described below: - If providing an ASCII file containing the lat/lon points defining the mask polygon, the file must contain a name for the region followed by the latitude (degrees north) and longitude (degrees east) for each vertex of the polygon.
+The values are separated by whitespace (e.g. spaces or newlines), and the first and last polygon points are connected.
+The general form is "poly\name lat1 lon1 lat2 lon2... latn lonn".
+Here is an example of a rectangle consisting of 4 points: